This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Before using any of these methods given below, make sure you’ve washed your aluminum with soap and it’s devoid of any food particles or dust.

 1. Lemon Juice

-Lemons are a mandatory part of our day to day diet.
-And they are not only a good source of vitamin C or a good digestion tool but the citrus fruit also helps with the treatment of metals.
-Here is how to clean aluminum with lemon juice:
+Lemons are a mandatory part of our day-to-day diet.
+And they are not only a good source of vitamin C also help with the treatment of metals.
+Here is how you can clean aluminum with lemon juice:

 1. Prepare a cup full of lemon juice.